Suman7495/Tzara---A-Personal-Assistant/README.md

 You can modify the following .txt files to personalise Tzara further:

-a) bye.txt - Add ways for Tzara to say goodbye.
+a) bye.txt - Add ways to say goodbye.

 b) comn_sites.txt - List of the sites you visit.